SUM-UP: Detecting Receptivity for mHealth Interventions

 Key contribution to this paper

 Provided the training data (141 iOS users) used to build the static model.
 Defined the 10-minute window for “just-in-time response” that is carried forward as the primary metric.
-Established the contextual features (time of day, phone usage, motion patterns) used in the classifiers.
+Established the contextual features used in the classifiers.

 Just-In-Time Adaptive Interventions (JITAIs) in Mobile Health: Key Components and Design Principles